Team-Nutshell/nutshellengine-docs/_sources/types/ImageSampler/index.rst.txt

 	* - borderColor
 	  - :doc:`/types/ImageSamplerBorderColor/index`
 	  - The sampler's border color if one of the address mode is ``ClampToBorder``.
-	* - anisotropyLevel
+	* - minLod
 	  - float
+	  - The minimum level of detail.
+	* - maxLod
+	  - float
+	  - The maximum level of detail.
+	* - maxAnisotropy
+	  - float
-	  - The anisotropy level.
+	  - The maximum anisotropy.